-Whether you are a sophomore, junior, or senior, the benefits of a global educational experience are great and often a once in a lifetime experience.
-The transferable skills you garner from a study abroad experience, including language ability, global and cultural awareness, and maturity, rank high among the skills employers seek in candidates.
+The transferable skills you acquire from a study abroad experience, including language ability, global and cultural awareness, and maturity, rank high among the skills employers seek in candidates.

-You are required to have, in your possession, a work permit in order to be legally employed in the country of your choice.
+You are required to have a work permit in order to work legally while abroad.
 When going through a formal program to find a position, they will assist you in the process of obtaining these papers.
 However, when finding something on your own, you will need to do the research to determine what the guidelines are for the country in which you are planning to work.